yay016/GBM-Survival-MSc/README.md

 Request access to the dataset through TCIA.
 Download and organize the data according to the project’s expected structure.
 Note: Due to privacy restrictions, the dataset itself is not included in this repository.

+Users can install the dependencies by running: pip install -r requirements.txt